OneYellowLemon/MyActivityPlanner/README.md

 **When**: The user clicks "My Activity List"

-**Then**: A list of activities the user has signed up for is visible with entries containing activity name, date, and time
+**Then**: A list of activities the user has signed up for is visible with entries containing activity name and date

 ---